 - The proposal process is detailed and requires adequate time for extensive data collection, and community and governmental outreach.

-When considering submitting an application for EPA funding, it is wise to review the most current EWDJT Request for Proposals (RFP).
+When considering submitting an application for EPA funding, it is wise to review the most current JT Request for Proposals (RFP).
 The guidelines and program requirements do not change dramatically from year-to-year.
 The most current RFP is available on this Brownfields Toolbox website or from EPA’s website.
 Also available on EPA’s website are listings of current and past grantees.
 EPA typically announces a new round of funding annually and issues an RFP in the late fall.